olafollgaard/makeArduino/README.md

 `PROJECTS_ROOT_PATH` | `~/Arduino/`       | Personal projects
 `LIBRARY_PATHS`      | `~/Arduino/my_libraries` `~/Arduino/libraries` | Home-grown and third-party libraries

-There are other nitty-gritty config variables in makeArduino.mk, but these are the most important ones.
+There are other nitty-gritty config variables in `makeArduino.mk`, but these are the most important ones.

 Other assumptions may be "hidden", or in plain english: It works on my setup :)